d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 It is important to note that whenever we want to operate on multiple terms, they need to be in the same context.
-For instance, if we sum two ndarrays, we need to make sure that both arguments live on the same device---otherwise the framework would not know where to store the result
+For instance, if we sum two tensors, we need to make sure that both arguments live on the same device---otherwise the framework would not know where to store the result